shesshan/CEIB/README.md

-title = {Counterfactual-Enhanced Information Bottleneck for Aspect-Based Sentiment Analysis}, author = {Chang, Mingshan and Yang, Min and Jiang, Qingshan and Xu, Ruifeng}, journal = {Proceedings of the AAAI Conference on Artificial Intelligence}, volume = {}, pages = {}, year = {2024}, issn = {}, doi = {}, url = {}
+title = {Counterfactual-Enhanced Information Bottleneck for Aspect-Based Sentiment Analysis}, author = {Chang, Mingshan and Yang, Min and Jiang, Qingshan and Xu, Ruifeng}, journal = {Proceedings of the AAAI Conference on Artificial Intelligence}, year = {2024}, volume = {}, pages = {}, issn = {}, doi = {}, url = {}
 }
 ```

-Please cite our paper and kindly give a star if you find this repo useful💡.
+🤘Please cite our paper and kindly give a star if you find this repo useful💡.